cheiily/hugo-site/content/projects/dustgrain/index.md

 The tool, however, is suited to pull data from multiple wikis as it navigates the structure via selectors and accesses a parsed URL based on user input, rather than having hardcoded values.
 As there is no facilitation for matching inexact user input to the obtained values, the input criteria is very strict.

 For the CLI interface, I decided to use Clikt as it was the most popular actively-maintained argument parser available.
 Its structure proved rather surprising to me, as it was more of a full CLI-tool framework than just simple parser, but nevertheless I grew to like it.

-The project can be loosely categorized with an MVVM structure, with the Model clearly separated (can be easily used from external JVM code), the View and ViewModel parts being shell interface and the Clikt framework.

 ## /conclusions